 In connection with our initial public offering, we entered into a stockholders agreement with Home Holdings.
-The stockholders agreement (and our certificate of incorporation) provides for a waiver of the corporate opportunity doctrine with respect to Home Holdings and its affiliates, including the Principal Equity Holders.
-If Home Holdings or its affiliates, including the Principal Equity Holders, participate in any such corporate opportunity.
-Thomas Mottola and Barry Sternlicht, two of our directors, will also be afforded a waiver of the corporate opportunity doctrine in connection with any participation by them in any such corporate opportunity.
-The stockholders agreement provides that, for so long as Home Holdings and the Principal Equity Holders hold a majority of the voting power of our outstanding common stock, Home Holdings shall have the right to nominate a majority of the members of our board of directors and as long as Home Holdings and the Principal Equity Holders, one of which is designated by Catterton and one of which is designated by Tower Three.
-Our board observers will generally receive, concurrently with members of our board of directors, notice of such meetings and a copy of all minutes, consents and other materials provided to members of our board of directors or any committee thereof (other than the audit committee or any other committee of directors that may be created with the approval of Home Holdings as not being subject to this provision) without the affirmative vote of the Catterton and Tower Three designated directors.
-In addition, for so long as Home Holdings and the Principal Equity Holders hold at least 30% of the voting power of our outstanding common stock, certain actions may not be taken without the approval of Home Holdings, including:
+The stockholders agreement provides that, for so long as Home Holdings and the Principal Equity Holders hold at least 30% of the voting power of our outstanding common stock, Home Holdings shall have the right to nominate two members of our board of directors.
+Home Holdings has the right to nominate two observers to our board of directors and two directors to our board of directors, one of which is designated by Catterton and one of which is designated by Tower Three.
+Our board observers have the right to attend and participate in all meetings of the board of directors in a non-voting, observer capacity.
+In addition, our board observers will generally receive, concurrently with members of our board of directors, notice of such meetings and a copy of all minutes, consents and other materials provided to members of our board of directors.
+In addition, for so long as Home Holdings, including: hold at least 30% of the voting power of our outstanding common stock, certain actions may not be taken without the approval of Home Holdings, including:

-- a change of control or the merger or consolidation of us or any of our subsidiaries; - entering into any contract relating to a joint venture, investment, recapitalization, reorganization or contract with any other person or the acquisition of any securities or assets of another person (other than inventory acquired in the ordinary course of business); - any transfer of a material amount of assets of us or any of our subsidiaries, other than inventory sold in the ordinary course of business; - the issuance of any capital stock of us or any of our subsidiaries, other than certain issuances upon the grant of equity awards; - the filing of any registration statement by us or any of our subsidiaries, or the commencement of any public offering by us or any of our subsidiaries, other than in respect of certain equity awards; - the guarantee, assumption, incurrence or refinancing of indebtedness for borrowed money by us or any of our subsidiaries or the pledge of, or granting of a security interest in, any of our assets or the assets of our subsidiaries other than our existing debt (under our revolving line of credit) and trade indebtedness incurred in the ordinary course of business; - · entering into related party transactions or amending or modifying any existing related party agreement; - the adoption of a "poison pill" or other material defensive mechanisms not in place as of the consummation of the Company's initial public offering; - the payment, declaration or setting aside of dividends or distributions on our capital stock; - redemptions or repurchases of our capital stock (other than repurchases of shares from employees upon termination of employment pursuant to terms of equity grants) or repricing of equity awards; - · any amendment of our certificate of incorporation, bylaws or the terms of our common stock; - the creation of any new class or series of shares of having rights, preferences or privileges senior to or on a parity with our common stock; - the creation of any committees of our board of directors or the board of any of our subsidiaries, or delegation of authority to a committee, except as set forth in committee charters adopted; - · certain actions in respect of liquidation, dissolution or bankruptcy; and - the entering into of any agreement to do any of the foregoing.
+- a change of control or the merger or consolidation of us or any of our subsidiaries; - entering into any contract relating to a joint venture, investment, recapitalization, reorganization or contract with any other person or the acquisition of any securities or assets of another person (other than inventory acquired in the ordinary course of business); - · any transfer of a material amount of assets of us or any of our subsidiaries, other than inventory sold in the ordinary course of business; - · the issuance of any capital stock of us or any of our subsidiaries, other than certain issuances upon the grant of equity awards;

+- the filing of any registration statement by us or any of our subsidiaries, or the commencement of any public offering by us or any of our subsidiaries, other than in respect of certain equity awards; - the guarantee, assumption, incurrence or refinancing of indebtedness for borrowed money by us or any of our subsidiaries or the pledge of, or granting of a security interest in, any of our assets or the assets of our subsidiaries other than our existing debt (under our revolving line of credit) and trade indebtedness incurred in the ordinary course of business; - · entering into related party transactions or amending or modifying any existing related party agreement; - the adoption of a "poison pill" or other material defensive mechanisms not in place as of the consummation of the Company's initial public offering; - the payment, declaration or setting aside of dividends or distributions on our capital stock; - redemptions or repurchases of our capital stock (other than repurchases of shares from employees upon termination of employment pursuant to terms of equity grants) or repricing of equity awards; - any amendment of our certificate of incorporation, bylaws or the terms of our common stock; - the creation of any new class or series of shares of having rights, preferences or privileges senior to or on a parity with our common stock; - the creation of any committees of our board of directors or the board of any of our subsidiaries, or delegation of authority to a committee, except as set forth in committee charters adopted; - · certain actions in respect of liquidation, dissolution or bankruptcy; and - the entering into of any agreement to do any of the foregoing.